-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Relevant updates from Gov. Northam's April 17 briefing

-Gov. Northam started out Friday's press briefing by addressing the guidelines the Trump administration has released for governors to gradually reopen businesses in their states.
+Gov. Northam started out Friday's press briefing by addressing the

 The governor said Virginia's approach has been consistent with those guidelines, which call for a phased approach to reopening based on science and data.